Sounion: History

 Archaeological finds on the site date from as early as 700 BC.
-Herodotus (VI.87) mentions that in sixth century BC, the Athenians celebrated a quinquennial festival at Sounion, which involved Athens' leaders sailing to the cape in a sacred boat.
+Herodotus (VI.87) mentions that in sixth century BC, the Athenians celebrated a quadrennial festival at Sounion, which involved Athens' leaders sailing to the cape in a sacred boat.

 Deme

 Sounion was a deme of the Leontis tribe (phyle) even before its fortification in the Peloponnesian War.
 It sent four men to the ancient Boule of 500 at the time of Cleisthenes, and later (3rd century BC) six men to the Boule of 600.
-In the 2nd century BC, Sounion is still on record as a deme, but now considered part of the recently-introduced Attalid phyle (created in honour of Attalus I).
+In the 2nd century BC, Sounion is still on record as a deme, but now considered part of the recently introduced Attalid phyle (created in honour of Attalus I).

 The deme was located between Amphitrope to the west and Thorikos to the north.
 Its territory included parts of the Mines of Laurion.
 According to Traill (1986), the center of the settlement was situated somewhat to the north of the cape, between the modern settlements of Ano Sounio and Kato Sounio (close to 37.674°N 24.030°E).

 Sounion was fortified in the nineteenth year of the Peloponnesian War (413 BCE) for the purpose of protecting the passage of the cornships to Athens, and was regarded from that time as one of the principal fortresses of Attica.
 Its proximity to the silver mines of Laurium probably contributed to its prosperity, which passed into a proverb; but even in the time of Cicero it had sunk into decay.
 The circuit of the walls may still be traced, except where the precipitous nature of the rocks afforded a natural defence.
-The walls which are fortified with square towers, are of the most regular Hellenic masonry, and enclose a space or a little more than half a mile in circumference.
+The walls which are fortified with square towers, are of the most regular Hellenic masonry, and enclose a space of a little more than half a mile in circumference.
 The southern part of Attica, extending northwards from the promontory of Sounion as far as Thoricus on the east, and Anaphlystus on the west, is called by Herodotus the Suniac angle (τὸν γουνὸν τὸν Σουνιακόν).
 Though Sounion was especially sacred to Athena, we learn from Aristophanes that Poseidon was also worshipped there.